Adaora Onyechere: Personal life

+She never thought she will be on tv speaking because she has speech defect growing up.
+She did a project on Caribbean Culture and the use of Cannabis just to enable her speak.

-Onyechere is the initiator of several non-governmental organizations including the "Yellowjerrycan Save-A-Child Lend-A-Hand" project, a foundation that focuses on the welfare of children and women who have been victims of insurgencies and "International Rise Up Against Rape", an initiative against child abuse and rape.
+Onyechere is the initiator of several non-governmental organizations including the "Yellow jerry can Save-A-Child Lend-A-Hand" project, a foundation that focuses on the welfare of children and women who have been victims of insurgencies and "International Rise Up Against Rape", an initiative against child abuse and rape.
 In 2018, she and her foundation led a campaign against child mortality.
 She also started a 5-man band called Oasis while at London Metropolitan University and was the lead singer and violinist.
+She was honored in the category of 20 most influential media women award at the International women power conference Africa.
+She is also the Executive Director of gender strategy advancement.
+She is a single mother to a son.